GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

 ### HTML input element {: #select-input }

-The easiest way to allow users to select files is using the [`<input type="file">`][mdn-file-input] element, which is supported in every major browser.
+The easiest way for users to select files is using the [`<input type="file">`][mdn-file-input] element, which is supported in every major browser.
 When clicked, it lets a user select a file, or multiple files if the [`multiple`][mdn-file-input-attributes] attribute is included, using their operating system's built-in file selection UI.
-When the user finishes selecting a file or files, the element's `change` event is fired.
+When the user finishes selecting a file or files, the element's `change` event fires.
 You can access the list of files from `event.target.files`, which is a [`FileList`][mdn-filelist] object.
 Each item in the `FileList` is a [`File`][mdn-file] object.